arnicas/interactive-vis-course/Week5/README.md

 * A label on the X axis, positioned with transform, translate.
 * A special case color on the one of the dots, using an if statement.
 * CSS rule for circle fill that refers to a class (circle.something).
-* Extra credit (4pt): A rotated Y axis label.
+* Add a rotated Y axis label.

 After you turn this in, I'll post scatterplot code.

 **Homework2 (20pt)**:
 Using the bar chart you made already, add a margin (using a margin object) to fix up your bar chart.
 Use an ordinal axis on the Y axis to label the bars.
 Add an X axis label, and special color rule for your barchart (change one of the bars, or bars below or above mean/median to a different color).
-Also, label the end points of your bars with their actual values (see the Text section and Halina's example).
+Also, label the end points of your bars with their actual values (see the Text section).
 Add a hover rule to your CSS, so when the mouse is over the bar, it changes color a little.

 **Homework3 (25pt)**:
 Make a scatter plot with your own data.
 Choose a data set that will be appropriate with a scatter plot representation -- comparing 2 scalar (quantitative) values to see if there is a relationship.
 Write a text snippet that explains it and identifies the source of the data.
-Use UNICEF styling.

-**Extra Extra Credit (15pt)**: Make a dot plot with your data using my model and an appropriate comparison.
-(Common things for dot plots are gender differences, date differences, related measures of some kind...)